How to speed up drying of pressure treated wood

 Preserving wood is a widespread technique that is used worldwide.
 It is usually done for wood that is often at the mercy of decay.
 Therefore, it is pressure treated to preserve its biochemical structure.
 You will find that the science behind this works as the chemicals penetrate the wood cells to force them into concentration.

 It will then become a fortress against organisms that specialize in decay.
 The chemicals will also have a powerful smell that will hinder any termites from entering the wood.
 Once the chemical side of the treatment is complete, the process continues as the wood needs to be dried.

-Drying the wood will take its moisture content limit right down to the lowest levels.
+Drying the wood will reduce its moisture content to the lowest levels.
 What was usually a 100% moisture content limit will now turn to around 19%.
-This means that you will be experiencing benefits as a business that comes in reduced construction time.
+This means that you will be experiencing benefits as a business that come in reduced construction time.

 This is because you can perform this process in any weather; therefore, construction can occur 24/7.
 Reduced overall construction time also has a sub advantage of having to pay employees less.